degensprotocol/degens-contract/docs/protocol.md

 1. After adjusting positions, the sum of all the positions on a match must be 0.
 1. The net of the change in balances must be the negative of the change in exposure for the match.

 The exposure is the amount that will be claimable when the match finalizes.
-Due to invariant 1, this can be calculated as the sum of all positive positions on the match.
+Due to invariant 1, this can be calculated as the sum of all positive positions on the match (or, equivalently, the sum of all negative positions on the match times -1).

 If invariant 2 does not hold because it is off-by-one, then rounding has occurred when calculating the balance deltas.
 If the exposure is one more than it should be, then the position delta is reduced by 1.
 If the exposure is one less than it should be, the extra wei is arbitrarily added to the balance of the party creating the long-side of the trade.
 In any other case, an assertion is triggered.